Funding Graduate Studies

-The United States of America is projected to be a "majority-minority" country by the year 2050 or sooner.
-America's diversity and social mobility are amongst its greatest assets in engaging the rest of the world.
+America's diversity and social mobility are among its greatest assets in engaging the rest of the world.
 It is imperative, therefore, that the foreign affairs establishment of the United States reflects the diversity of America.
 The Elliott School of International Affairs intends to be a leader in this effort by offering the America 2050 Fellowship to provide funding to students who have been historically underserved.

-To be considered for the fellowship, applicants must meet the following criteria:
+To be considered for the fellowship, applicants must meet the following four criteria:

 - Apply before the October 1 (Spring), November 1 (Fall Early Notification), or January 7 (Fall Regular Notification) fellowship deadline

 - Received an undergraduate degree with a cumulative GPA of 3.50 or higher